GatherPress/gatherpress/readme.md

 - PHP version 7.4 or greater.
 - MySQL version 5.6 or greater, or, MariaDB version 10.0 or greater.
 - HTTPS support.

-## Frequently Asked Questions

-### What external services are used in GatherPress?

-- Mapping Services: We use OpenStreetMap and Google Maps to display meeting locations on a map.
-To achieve this, we send the address to OpenStreetMap or Google Maps for rendering.
-- Calendar Integration: GatherPress also supports "Add to Calendar" functionality using Google Calendar and Yahoo!
-Calendar.

 ### Configure GatherPress